-A domestic company, with address at 2nd Floor Vernida I, Amorsolo St., Legazpi Village, Makati City,
+A domestic corporation, with address at 2nd Floor Vernida I, Amorsolo St., Legazpi Village, Makati City, Philippines.

-The Nice Classification is a classification of goods and services for the purpose of registering trademark and service marks, based on the multilateral treaty administered by the World Intellectual Property Organization.
+&lt;sup>3 The Nice Classification is a classification of goods and services for the purpose of registering trademark and service marks, based on the multilateral treaty administered by the World Intellectual Property Organization.
 The treaty is called the Nice Agreement Concerning the International Classification of Goods and Services for the Purpose of the Registration of Marks concluded in 1957.